ADP Course Descriptions

 EN111 College Composition II.
 3 hours/5 weeks.
 EN111 will continue the mastery of techniques of topic development, drafting and revision but focus more on developing organizational patterns (e.g., narration, process, comparison, definition, and cause and effect).
 The students will practice these patterns through writing several essays, including a research essay.
 EN 111 will also focus on the study of grammar, syntax, and diction and their relationship to effective writing.
 Prerequisite: Grade of C or better in EN 110.

 EN222 Introduction to Literature.
 3 hours/5 weeks.
-This course will examine ways of understanding the meaning of character in human life through the study of literature.
-Readings will range from an Homeric epic—one of the fundamental sources of culture and literature in the Western world—to contemporary fiction, drama, and poetry which address issues of character.
+This course examines ways of understanding the meaning of character in human life through the study of literature.
+All sections will introduce students to fiction, poetry, and drama, but each section will be designed around each instructor's chosen theme-based readings or around a general introduction to literature.
 Prerequisites: EN110 and EN111.

 EN305 Expository Writing.
 3 hours/5 weeks.
 This advanced course in composition is designed to relate to the specific needs and interests of upper-level students with an emphasis on argumentation and research skills.
 Prerequisites: EN110 and EN111.